-Since its creation, PEFC has developed Group Certification as a proven and effective option for these small family- and community-owned forests to obtain certification.
+Since its creation, PEFC has developed group certification as a proven and effective option for these small family- and community-owned forests to obtain certification.
 An alternative approach to individual certification, it allows multiple forest owners to become certified as a group and share the financial costs arising from certification.

-While group certification in Portugal has already enabled some small-forest owners to achieve certification, there still remains a significant need to scale it up and thereby increase the smallholders’ access to gaining international recognition of the sustainable forest management practices.
+While group certification in Portugal has already enabled some small-forest owners to achieve certification, there still remained a significant need to scale it up and thereby increase the smallholders’ access to gaining international recognition of the sustainable forest management practices.

-PEFC and Group Certification in Portugal
+PEFC and group certification in Portugal

 In response to the need to further develop and improve group certification in Portugal, the 2015 PEFC Collaboration Fund supported a project run by Forestis, the Portuguese Forest Association, with goal of increasing the number of small-forest owners benefitting from certification.

 Key to the project was raising awareness among the country’s small-forest owners to the existence and benefits of group certification.
 To do so, the project partners undertook a range of outreach activities, from the organization of local workshops to the development of a thematic newsletter.